jrs21/Projects/Dillards Retail Dashboard/README.md

-##Created dashboards for Dillards department stores
+Created dashboards for Dillards department stores that showcased information and data for strategic, analytical and operational purposes.